 Josh Lederman

 Hi everyone!
-I’m Josh Lederman, and I’ve had the honor of being your Facilities Manager for the past year.
-During that time, my priority has been improving the resident experience, with a particular focus on clear and prompt communication with residents and improving the laundry room experience.
-A few key results from the past year:
+I’m Josh Lederman, and I’ve had the honor of being your Facilities Manager for the past two years.
+During that time, my priority has been improving the resident experience, with a particular focus on addressing residents’ concerns and improving communication.
+A few key results of my time as Facilities Manager:

-• Revamped the Resident Info section of the Lawrence website—check it out here! https://lawrence.princeton.edu—I added significantly more content, fixed outdated information, and reorganized it so residents can better find what they are looking for
+• Revamped the Resident Info section of the Lawrence website—check it out here! https://lawrence.princeton.edu.
+I added significantly more content, fixing outdated information, and reorganized it so residents can better find what they are looking for

-• Helped resolve issues small and large via GSG Slack—check out the Lawrence channel here: https://join.slack.com/t/gsgglobalworkspace/signup
+• Helped resolve issues small and large via GSG Slack—check it out the Lawrence channel here: https://join.slack.com/t/gsgglobalworkspace/signup

 • Worked with residents to submit maintenance requests, following up with Housing to make sure those requests were being handled promptly